Simon Moore ACR

 Senior Conservator of Natural Sciences at Hampshire County Council Museums Services.
 More diverse work conserving all forms of natural history specimens using fluid, taxidermy, entomology, freeze-drying techniques and constantly developing new technologies and publishing results.

-Ongoing freelance work for National Trust.
-Assisting in drawing up plan for annual assessment of regional property natural history collections in England, Wales and Northern Ireland.
-Then with lectures and leading training days, developing simpler conservation technologies and pest awareness for house staff.
+Ongoing freelance work, some for National Trust.
+Then with lectures and leading training days, developing simpler conservation technologies and pest awareness for house and other staff.
 Conserving taxidermy (mostly) and other biological and geological specimens.
-Also teaching the practical courses worldwide, outlined above, in both French and English.
+Also teaching three different practical courses worldwide, outlined above, in both French and English.